 - 5 Best Material Handling Equipment

 After your window arrives, it’s time that you remove your old window.
-Casements which have no fixed panel are easier to remove.
-Cranking the window open, you will realize that there are two pivots, one on top, and another in the bottom.
-Now, you just need to cut off the metal piece with which the pivot is attached.
-The glass and the frame will be removed by this.
+Casements that have no fixed panel are easier to remove.
+Cranking the window open, you will realize that there are two pivots, one on top and another in the bottom.
+Now, you need to cut off the metal piece with which the pivot is attached.
+This will remove the glass and the frame.
 Now, inside the house, remove the screws which are holding the crank assembly together.
-The last step in removing the frame is by removing the protruding metal strips which is left over in the process of removing the window.
-We can do it easily by pliers or vice grips.
+The last step in removing the frame is by removing the protruding metal strips leftover in the process of removing the window.
+We can do it easily with pliers or vice grips.

-EuroStar is one of Canada’s best window and door company.
+EuroStar is one of Canada’s best window and door companies.
 Their quality products and skilled service have delivered homeowners around the country with increased property value.
 Call them to know more.